 Mercado Pino Suárez LEARN MORE

 Fresh food and local flavor at the Mazatlan Central Market

-#6 / Mazatlan Tourist Guide and sightseeing activities information
+#7 / Mazatlan Tourist Guide and information about sightseeing attractions and activities

 Located at Aquiles Serdan and Melchor Ocampo in the Centro Historico since 1900 (the central market was originally located in Plaza Republica), Mazatlan's Mercado José María Pino Suárez market is a great shopping experience that has been a recommended tourist attraction for many years!